Clean Monday - Kathara Deftera

 Shop's working hours on clean Monday

 Clean Monday is a holiday in Greece, but not for everyone.
-Shop hours on Clean Monday As stipulated by the applicable legislation, some establishments, including retail stores and public services, will continue to operate on February 27, 2023.
+Shop hours on Clean Monday As stipulated by the applicable legislation, some establishments, including retail stores and public services, will continue to operate.

 Although it's best to check locally, the majority of supermarkets remain closed or open until 2:00 p.m.

-Clean Monday is observed on: canteens, nut shops, small markets (mini markets), photo studios, entertainment centers, hotels, patisseries, dairies, florists, gas stations, kiosks, shops, and facilities operating in the Central Markets include small food stores, bakeries, small groceries, wineries, catering shops of all kinds, wineries, and kiosks.
+Clean Monday is observed on: canteens, nut shops, small markets (mini markets), photo studios, entertainment centres, hotels, patisseries, dairies, florists, gas stations, kiosks, shops, and facilities operating in the Central Markets including small food stores, bakeries, small groceries, wineries, catering shops of all kinds, wineries, and kiosks.

 Thank you for reading our article.
 Find more articles about Crete here